aberke/fingerprinting-study/data/README.md

 We collected all browser attributes via client-side JavaScript that we included in a webpage that participants loaded into their browser when taking the survey, similarly to common fingerprinting scripts.

-The following attributes were collected via the open license version of the [FingerprintJS (v3) library](https://github.com/fingerprintjs/fingerprintjs/tree/v3):
+The following attributes were collected via the [open license](https://github.com/fingerprintjs/fingerprintjs/blob/d2a1f546b98971cbdd41329912ad91dac734a468/LICENSE) version of the [FingerprintJS (v3) library](https://github.com/fingerprintjs/fingerprintjs/tree/v3):

 Timezone, Screen resolution, Color depth, Platform, Touch points, Fonts, Plugins, Local storage, Cookies enabled.

 The other attributes were collected via additional scripting.

 #### User agent:
-Sent as a request header to help servers better identify the application, operating system, vendor, and/or version to better serve the user content.
+Same as the User-Agent HTTP header; it helps servers better identify the application, operating system, vendor, and/or version to better serve the user content.

 Collected via `window.navigator.userAgent'.